 - Lot of water, not a half-liter bottle, lots of water, it’s hot.

 - $10 per person to pay for the boat.

 - Comfortable shoes: if they are hiking shoes better, I don’t consider necessary Goretex because it is very hot.

 - High socks: the sand is very loose and ends up inside your socks.

 - Lightweight clothing: it’s very hot.
 You decide if there is too much mosquito to go with thin long sleeves or directly in short sleeves (as was our case).

 The Wikiloc hike from Drake Bay to San Josecito

-As you can see we have worked hard to make it easy for you, so if you remember us leave us a comment in this post or in the Wikiloc route.
+As you can see we have worked hard to make it easy for you, so if you remember us leave us a comment in this post.
 Share your experience so that more people can enjoy the route.

 Long live the traveling community!